agupta-git/cdp-data-pipeline/README.md

 - A modern browser such as Google Chrome and Firefox.
 - An existing CDP environment and knowledge of its basic functions.
 - Add data/member_profile.csv to your storage bucket.
 - Add data/covid-19-equity-metrics-data-dictionary.csv to your storage bucket.

-Steps to create this data pipeline, are as follows:
+**Steps to create this data pipeline, are as follows:**
 > Please note that this data pipeline's documentation is in accordance with CDP Runtime Version 7.2.12.
 ### Step #1 - Setup NiFi Flow
 - Create or use a Data Hub Cluster with NiFi.
-Following Data Hub Cluster type was used in this exercise - "7.2.12 - Flow Management Light Duty with Apache NiFi, Apache NiFi Registry".
+Following Data Hub Cluster type can be used for this exercise - "7.2.12 - Flow Management Light Duty with Apache NiFi, Apache NiFi Registry".
 - Go to NiFi user interface and import NiFi-CDPH.json flow.
 - NiFi-CDPH.json uses PutS3Object processor to connect to an existing Amazon S3 bucket. **Please change the properties in this processor to use your own bucket.**
 - If you don't use Amazon S3 storage, please replace PutS3Object processor with a processor of your own choice.
 Refer [NiFi docs](https://nifi.apache.org/docs.html) for details.